geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-23/meeting-transcript.md

 There's no fundamental reason other stacks don't look like this.
 It's enough for speed.
 It's mostly just for legacy reasons.
-But yeah, we are...
+But yeah, we are..
 I think, yeah, a good first step is libUSB and batching requests.
 But we're going to still have to figure out how the DMA works.
 And with regards to line count for AM, let's get all the prerequisites merged first.
 Maybe if the only prerequisite is just the refactor for the new interface, then let's get that one merged.